roman-yagodin/csexec/README.md

 ## Reference file assemblies

 `csexec` allow reference file assemblies from the `~/.config/csharp` directory (same as with Mono C# shell).
-You still need to reference them with `-r:` compiler option before use in the code.
+Note that you still need to reference them with `-r:` compiler option to be able to use their features in the code.

 ```C#
 #!/usr/bin/csexec -r:MyLibrary.dll